hurstie16s/hurstie16s/README.md

 ### Hi there 👋

-I am in my second studying Computer Science (MEng) at the University of Southampton.
+I am entering my third year studying Computer Science (MEng) at the University of Southampton.
-I have created projects in Java (javafx and maven projects), Python, C# and Haskell and C.
+I have created projects in Java (javafx and maven projects), Python, C# and Haskell.
 - Recent Projects:
   - Runway Redecleration Tool group project (Java 17 & Javafx 17) (University)
-  - Distributed File Storage System (Java 17) (University)

 <!--
 **hurstie16s/hurstie16s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.